๐Ÿ’นFinancial Mathematics

 Stratified Sampling

-• Particularly effective when the integrand varies significantly across different regions of the domain
+• Most effective when the integrand varies significantly across different regions of the domain.
+If the function is nearly constant everywhere, stratification won't help much.

-Compare: Monte Carlo Integration vs. Stratified Sampling—both estimate integrals through sampling, but stratified sampling imposes structure on where samples are drawn.
-Use stratified sampling when you know the integrand behaves differently across regions; use basic Monte Carlo when the function is relatively uniform or structure is unknown.
+Compare: Monte Carlo Integration vs. Stratified Sampling: both estimate integrals through sampling, but stratified sampling imposes structure on where samples are drawn.
+Use stratified sampling when you know the integrand behaves differently across regions; use basic Monte Carlo when the function is relatively uniform or the structure is unknown.

 Variance Reduction Techniques